Sefux/news_wordpressimport/Readme.rst

 TYPO3 extension "news_wordpressimport"
 ===================================

-This extension imports records from `EXT:tt_news` to `EXT:news` with support for multiple 3rd party extensions which enhance tt_news.
+This extension imports records from wordpress tables to `EXT:news`.
+The extension is based on the EXT:ttnews_newsimport and this blog post: Link: https://blog.reelworx.at/detail/migrating-from-wordpress-to-typo3-cms/

 **Requirements**

 * TYPO3 CMS >= 6.2
-* Ext:news >= 3.0
+* Ext:news >= 6.0

 **License**